SuvadeepMukherjee/Backend-Interview-Notes/README.md

 # Backend-Interview-Notes

-These are all the notes I made related to backend while I was preparing for my mock interview at [sharpener.tech](https://sharpener.tech) 🚀📚
+These are all the notes I’m making related to backend while preparing for my final mock interview at [sharpener.tech](https://sharpener.tech) 🚀📚✨